 And we’re going to look at Psalm 46 because I think if there’s a classic portion of Scripture about how to overcome fear when we’re paralyzed and overwhelmed by fear, I think it’s Psalm 46.
-But this will be the first of eight that we’re going to look at.

 And what I long to do, and the reason I’ve chosen this is I believe we’re living in a day where there is incredible need.
 We’re living in times of amazing uncertainty, sometimes we get so busy day to day, you forget what’s going on.
 There are issues in the Middle East that could break any moment.
-Terrorists, and some countries that have never had nuclear capability, have it now.
+Some countries that have never had nuclear capability, have it now.